OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Dynamic Analysis

-Here you will use the list of deep links from the static analysis and iterate it to determine each handler method and the processed data, if any.
-You will first start a [Frida](0x08-Testing-Tools.md#frida) hook and then start invoking the deep links.
+Here you will use the list of deep links from the static analysis to iterate and determine each handler method and the processed data, if any.
+You will first start a [Frida](0x08-Testing-Tools.md#frida) hook and then begin invoking the deep links.

-The following example assumes a target app which accepts this deep link: `deeplinkdemo://load.html`.
-However, we don't know the corresponding handler method yet nor which parameters it potentially accepts.
+The following example assumes a target app that accepts this deep link: `deeplinkdemo://load.html`.
+However, we don't know the corresponding handler method yet, nor the parameters it potentially accepts.

 **[Step 1] Frida Hooking:**